mmarkin/GPS-NTP-Timeserver/README.md

 ![Display1_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display1.jpg)

 This version adds a switch so the first display can also show the latitude and longitude.
-This time server is GPS-based so it might as well be able to show where it is located.
-(The exact location has been fuzzed out in the photo.)
+This time server is GPS-based so it might as well be able to show where it is located (the exact location has been fuzzed out in the photo).
 If the location was south of the Equator or east of the Prime Meridian the arrows would point the opposite way.

 ![Display3_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display3.jpg)